wcarc-on/wcarc-site/minutes/minutes202004.md

 #### D-STAR

-Jeremy reported substantial activity on the Ottawa D-Star network and the VA3ODG repeater during the last few weeks.
+Jeremy reported substantial activity on the Ottawa D-STAR network and the VA3ODG repeater during the last few weeks.

 #### Broadband Hamnet